Multistep Quasimetric Learning for Scalable Goal-conditioned Reinforcement Learning

 This can be satisfied, under our construction, if $d(s, (s,a)) = 0$ for each action $a \in \mathcal{A}$~\citep{myers2025offline} (action invariance).
 Since our construction of Q and value function do not observe this property, we need to enforce it using gradient descent, as described in \cref{eq:I_obj}.

-One common failure case of basic regressions, such as using $L_1$ or $L_2$ regression for \cref{eq:I_obj}, is that the algorithm quickly converges to trivial solution in which $\varphi(s, a) = \psi(s) = 0$, which fails to learn any valuable distance measures.
+\begin{rebuttal} We remark that this is also similar to the value loss seen in other offline RL methods that employ both a value and Q function, namely IQL \citep{kostrikov2022offline} and TMD \citep{myers2025offline}, and the desired outcome of \cref{eq:I_obj} is similar to the value loss described in IQL when $\tau \approx 1$.
+One common failure case of basic regressions, such as using $\mathcal{L}_1$ or $\mathcal{L}_2$ regression for \cref{eq:I_obj}, is that the algorithm quickly converges to trivial solution in which $\varphi(s, a) = \psi(s) = 0$, which fails to learn any valuable distance measures.
+As a result, TMD requires a hyperparameter $\zeta$ to regulate the magnitude of gradients of the invariance loss.
 To counteract this, we use a smoother formulation that allows more relaxed enforcement of \cref{eq:I_obj} when the violation is low in magnitude.
 As a result, we can define $\mathcal{L}_\mathcal{I}$ as:

-Now the loss will scale with the magnitude of such deviation, which removes the need of hyperparameter tuning for an appropriate multiplier as well as stabilizing training dynamics.
+\end{rebuttal} Now the loss will scale with the magnitude of such deviation, which removes the need of hyperparameter tuning for an appropriate multiplier as well as stabilizing training dynamics.